bogdana-elena/pokemon-crawler/README.md

 Then browse to: http://localhost:8000/pokemon-home/ Click `Start crawler` to trigger the crawl, and pokemon data will start to be populated in the database.
 The crawling will take a while.
-The status can be checked from the logger ouput in the console.
+The status can be checked from the logger output in the console.
+For a shorter crawl the code can be changed to only go through the first few pages in `crawler.py`.

 To see the data go to: http://localhost:8000/admin/ There will be 3 tables created under APP: Abilitys, Generations, Pokemons